seng438-winter-2024/seng438-a4-zhifanl/seng438-a4-team_number.md

 # A discussion on the effect of equivalent mutants on mutation score accuracy

+The presence of equivalent mutants can lead to a misrepresentation of the mutation scores, thereby affecting the perceived quality of the test suite.
+Despite the test suite’s actual quality, the inability to detect these equivalent mutants can give an impression of lower quality.
+However, this is not an accurate reflection, as these mutants are inherently undetectable by any tests.

 # A discussion of what could have been done to improve the mutation score of the test suites

+The mutation coverage, which was established based on the tests we developed in labs 2 and 3, allowed us to create highly effective test suites for both the Range and DataUtilities classes.
+With DataUtilities nearing 78% mutation coverage, it was a difficult task to significantly enhance the coverage due to the presence of non-applicable or equivalent mutants.
+However, we scrutinized the mutation summaries for the statements and adopted a reverse-engineering approach to try and augment the coverage for DataUtilities.
+A similar strategy was employed for Range to eradicate some of the surviving mutants.
+In future, this same methodology can potentially be utilized to eliminate more mutants, thereby improving the mutation score.

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing

+Mutation testing is essential as it provides an assessment of our test suite’s quality and its effectiveness in identifying errors.

+Benefits of Mutation Testing:
+- Mutation Testing is automated, reducing the need for manual intervention.
+- Mutation Testing provides a mutation score, which serves as an indicator of when to cease testing and which test suite has superior quality.

+Drawbacks of Mutation Testing:
+- Mutation Testing can be time-intensive, which may slow down the development process.
+- The existence of equivalent mutants, which are prevalent in System Under Test (SUTs), poses a challenge as these mutants cannot be eliminated.

 # Explain your SELENUIM test case design process

 # Explain the use of assertions and checkpoints

+In Selenium, assertions serve as critical checkpoints that validate the System Under Test (SUT) is functioning as expected.
+For instance, assertions can be used to confirm whether a webpage is displaying the correct links, or to verify the presence or absence of a particular element.
+They can also be used to ensure that a specific element is visible or interactive.
+If an assertion fails, the test execution is halted and an error message is reported.

+Conversely, checkpoints are utilized to confirm that a specific value or state is attained during the test execution.
+These are typically implemented using the “verify” command.
+This command inspects a specific property or attribute of an element and compares it with an expected value.
+If the actual value aligns with the expected value, the test proceeds.
+However, if there is a mismatch, the test execution is stopped and an error message is reported.

 # how did you test each functionaity with different test data

 # Discuss advantages and disadvantages of Selenium vs. Sikulix

+Selenium:

+Advantages:
+- Selenium offers extensive cross-platform and cross-browser support, enhancing its versatility and usability.

+Disadvantages:
+- Its application is limited to the testing of web applications only, restricting its scope.

+Sikulix:

+Advantages:

+- Sikulix has the capability to automate Flash objects, providing a unique advantage.
+- It also extends its automation capabilities to desktop applications, broadening its utility.

+Disadvantages:

+- Sikulix encounters challenges when it comes to cross-browser testing, limiting its effectiveness in diverse browser environments.

 # How the team work/effort was divided and managed